chenx/PCraw/README.md

 About the Crawling
 ==================

+For each download task, at least 1 of 2 parameters below is needed:

+1) url_root.
+This can be provided using the -r switch.
+Unless the global crawl option -g or --global-crawl is specified, only files under this url will be downloaded.
+If its value is not provided, then it uses the domain name part of url_start.

+2) url_start.
+This can be provided using the -u switch.
+This is the url where the crawling starts from.
+If its value is not provided, it uses url_root as its value.

 PCraw simulates a Firefox browser that accepts cookie.
+The downloaded files are stored locally in a folder ./download/<local_root>.
+Local_root is obtained from the value of url_root.

 The options include:

-- for local storage, either create hierachical directory structure (under local_root) the same as the url path, or use flat directory (all files under local_root).
+- For local storage, either create hierachical directory structure (under local_root) the same as the url path, or use flat directory (all files under local_root).
-- only crawl files under url_root (and under such case, whether to download files not under url_root but directly linked to by files under url_root), or can crawl globally without limit.
+- Only crawl files under url_root (and under such case, whether to download files not under url_root but directly linked to by files under url_root), or can crawl globally without limit.
-- specify the max level to crawl, starting from url_start
+- Specify the max level to crawl, starting from url_start
-- specify the max number of html files to crawl, starting from url_start.
+- Specify the max number of html files to crawl, starting from url_start.
 Note a html file can include many files of different types, here it is the html files number count.
-- specify the mime type of files to be downloaded.
+- Specify the mime type of files to be downloaded.
 The mime types are specified using OR'd values of 1,2,4,8,....
 See more in Usage section.
-- specify the min and max file size to download.
+- Specify the min and max file size to download.
 This applies only to non-html files.
 HTML files are always downloaded and parsed for links.
-- whether to overwrite a previous crawl.
+- Whether to overwrite a previous crawl.
 If not overwrite, it starts from the broken point of the previous crawling session; if overwrite, it starts over again.
-- specify the wait interval, between crawling each html file, and between crawling each links on the same html file.
+- Specify the wait interval, between crawling each html file, and between crawling each links on the same html file.
 The default values are 5 seconds for the first, and 1 second for the second.
-- specify whether include dynamic html page (e.g., http://a.com/b.php?c=d), or only include static html files.
+- Specify whether include dynamic html page (e.g., http://a.com/b.php?c=d), or only include static html files.
-- specify the default referer url.
+- Specify the default referer url.
 In general all links on a html file use that html url as referer.
 But at the very beginning the first html file will not have a referer, so specify one here.